-An interpretation of quantum mechanics is a set of statements, which attempt to explain how quantum mechanics informs our shared understanding of nature.
-Although quantum mechanics has held up to rigorous and thorough experimental testing, many of these experiments are open to different interpretations.
-This question is of special interest to philosophers of physics, while many physicists continue to show a strong interest in the meaning of QM.
-The heart of this problem is focused on providing non-mathematical interpretations of such terms as states and observables.
-This is the direct result of the 19th century evolution of phenomenological equations in physics where intermediate terms where introduced that were eventually integrated away in deriving results for quantities that could be measured in the laboratory, such as temperature.
-The key areas of philosophy that are always addressed in this activity are: ontology and epistemology.
-Ontology is the set of metaphysical claims about what things, such as entities and their interactions, actually exist in the real world.
-Epistemology arose in the 17th Century when it was realized that what humans perceive about the world may be different than the existents; it is now viewed as the set of claims about how humans can and do create knowledge of the real world.
-In the philosophy of science, the distinction of knowledge versus reality is termed epistemic versus ontic, especially when applied to the analysis of phenomena.
-Much heat is generated in this dispute because mathematicians view geometry as the one true model of proof and most experimental demonstrations fail to overcome Hume's skepticism about induction.
+The crucial aspect of a QM interpretation is whether its elements are regarded as physically real.
+Thus, the bare instrumentalist view of quantum mechanics cannot be an interpretation at all, for it rejects all claims about physical reality.
+This ties back to the central problem of semantics; how do symbols relate back to reality?
+This problem invokes the broader issue of how any aspect of human language is grounded in reality; i.e. the relationship between epistemic and ontic statements.
 Some philosophers of science have taken the view that scientific theorizing offers a model of scientific realism, which is seen to be providing an approximately true description or explanation of the natural world.
 In this model, even unobservable entities are assumed to exist.
 Since realists view the objective world as persisting over long time-periods then followers of this view believe they have good evidence for accepting the long-term truth of the statements describing some theories.
-This philosophy of scientific realism was developed as a reaction to the anti-metaphysical (anti-realist) stance of logical positivism that was really a modern re-positioning of mathematics' central role in ancient Platonism.
-Anti-realists usually put the mind at the center of their world-view and mathematics is seen by them as the quintessential human 'science', while accusing realists of putting their faith in objects that cannot be proven to exist.
+This philosophy of scientific realism was developed as a reaction to the anti-metaphysical (antirealist) stance of logical positivism that was really a modern re-positioning of mathematics' central role in ancient Platonism.
+Antirealists usually put the mind at the center of their world-view and mathematics is seen by them as the quintessential human 'science', while accusing realists of putting their faith in objects that cannot be proven to exist.
 Thus, a realist stance seeks the epistemic and the ontic perspectives, whereas an antirealist stance seeks only epistemic justification but not necessarily the ontic.
-John Polkinghorne is one of the few outspoken realists today, perhaps because he has had a long-time interest in theology as well as mathematical physics [114].
+John Polkinghorne is one of the few outspoken realists today, perhaps because he has had a long-time interest in theology as well as mathematical physics [112].
 Since the 1950s, antirealism has become more modest, evolving into a form now known as instrumentalism, permitting talk of unobservable aspects, but ultimately discarding the very question of realism and posing scientific theory only as a tool to help humans make predictions, not to attain metaphysical understanding of the world.
 The instrumentalist view is conveyed by the famous quote of physicist David Merman, "Shut up and calculate", often misattributed to Richard Feynman, who usually agreed with it.
 The central issue here is the metaphysical disputes about the nature of reality.
 If physicists cannot give a convincing picture of reality, limiting themselves to mathematics, then many common folk will revert to ancient religious views.